-TypeScript SDK for Social Fetch
+Official TypeScript SDK for the Social Fetch API: Build Faster

-If you are integrating Social Fetch from TypeScript, you should not have to choose between typed code and the same boring API semantics we document everywhere else.
-The official @socialfetch/sdk package gives you method names that map back to public routes, typed responses, and one failure model you can branch on without parsing raw HTTP by hand.
+The official @socialfetch/sdk package gives you method names that map directly back to our public REST routes, fully typed response objects, and a unified failure model you can branch on without writing raw HTTP fetch wrappers by hand.

 import { SocialFetchClient } from "@socialfetch/sdk";